SyncfusionExamples/windows-forms-document-sdk-merge-multiple-documents-to-single-pdf/README.md

-# windows-forms-document-sdk-merge-multiple-documents-to-single-pdf
+# Convert and Merge Multiple Documents into a Single PDF Using Syncfusion Document SDK in Windows Forms
-Convert and merge multiple documents into a single PDF using Syncfusion Document SDK in Windows Forms.
-This sample demonstrates PDF conversion and merging for Word, Excel, PowerPoint, Image, HTML, Markdown, XPS, and PDF files with automated processing and high-performance document conversion.
+This sample application enables users to upload Word, Excel, PowerPoint, Image, HTML, Markdown, XPS, and PDF files, automatically convert supported formats to PDF, and merge them into a single PDF using Syncfusion Document SDK.